ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 We'll be using two types of handlers:

-- `message_handler` is used to handle messages from users.
+- `message_handler` is used to handle messages from users,
 - `callback_query_handler` is used to handle callbacks from inline keyboards.

 If we want to handle a message from the user, we will use `message_handler` by placing `@dp.message_handler` decorator above the function.
 In this case, the function will be called when the user sends a message to the bot.